Sergiy Kyslytsya: Invasion of Ukraine in 2022

 In early 2022, Kyslytsya gained international media attention when he made a series of comments in relation to the 2022 Russian invasion of Ukraine, including condemnations of the Russian President Vladimir Putin and Russian Representative to the UN Vasily Nebenzya.

 On 23 February 2022, President Vladimir Putin announced the invasion via video message half an hour into an emergency meeting of the Security Council meeting regarding Ukraine.
 After this Kyslytsya called at the meeting upon Russian Representative Vasily Nebenzya to "call Lavrov right now" and "do everything possible to stop the war."
 After Nebenzya had refused to do so and refused to relinquish Security Council Presidency, Kyslytsya told the Russian Representative that war criminals would not go to purgatory, but "straight to hell," which generated substantial media attention.

 When questioned by a reporter about Nebenzya's assertion that the military operation in Ukraine "isn't called a war" Kyslytsya said "you want me to dissect the crazy lunatic semantics of a person whose president violates the charter, whose president declared a war and he's playing with words".

 A draft resolution submitted by the United States and Albania condemning Russian aggression ultimately failed due to Russia's veto.
 Kyslytsya slammed the Russian actions as unjustifiable and the Russian delegation as untrustworthy.

 On 28 February, during a special session of the United Nations General Assembly, Kyslytsya said "‘If [Putin] wants to kill himself, he doesn’t need to use the nuclear arsenal.
 He has to do what the guy in Berlin did in a bunker in May 1945."

 On 1 March, while speaking to the UN General Assembly, Kyslytsya read aloud from what was claimed to be "an actual screenshot" of the messages found on the phone of a dead Russian soldier, noting that the messages had been sent "several moments before" the soldier was killed.
 The messages were from the unnamed Russian to his mother and included him saying "Mama, I'm in Ukraine.
 There is a real war raging here.
 I'm afraid.
 We are bombing all of the cities together, even targeting civilians' and "They call us fascists.
 Mama, this is so hard".

+Following Russia’s full-scale invasion in February 2022, as Ukraine’s Permanent Representative to the UN, I appealed to the UN Secretary-General to convene a special session of the UN General Assembly on Ukraine, during which seven resolutions regarding the war in Ukraine were adopted: